IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 the network (bytes in flight); this limit is called reference window (ref_wnd) and is used in the sender transmission control.

-The sender calculates the reference window based on the feedback from the RTP receiver.
-The feedback is timestamp and ECN echo for individual RTP packets.
+The sender calculates the reference window based on the feedback from the data receiver.

-The receiver of the media echoes a list of received RTP packets and the timestamp of the RTP packet with the highest sequence number back to the sender in feedback packets.
+The feedback from the receiver is timestamp and individual data units or group of data units and ECN status per data unit or an accumulated ECN-CE count.
 The sender keeps a list of transmitted packets, their respective sizes, and the time they were transmitted.
 This information is used to determine the number of bytes that can be transmitted at any given time instant.
 A reference window puts an upper limit on how many bytes can be in